zood/george/README.md

 Licensed under the AGPLv3: https://www.gnu.org/licenses/agpl-3.0.en.html

-Zood is a trademark of Tangled Wires, LLC
+Zood is a trademark of Tangled Wires, LLC<br>
-Google Play and the Google Play logo are trademarks fo Google Inc.
+Google Play and the Google Play logo are trademarks of Google Inc.